 Furthermore, regulations have been set to prevent residents from accessing specific non-Chinese websites, such as social platforms, news websites, and streaming services.

-ExpressVPN, for instance, can help you bypass the Great Firewall of China.
+Private Internet Access, for instance, can help you bypass the Great Firewall of China.

 However, a China VPN server would only allow you to access Chinese websites from outside of this country.